YOUTH RED CROSS

 - Promotion of National & International Friendship, to develop the mental and moral capacities of the youth

 Based on the etymological information of Youth Red Cross, in Anna University it was established in the academic year 2002-03 as per order of the Government of Tamil Nadu.
-From the time of inception it started growing like a banyan tree in various avenues:
+From the time of inception, it started growing like a banyan tree in various avenues such as

-- Render help and assistance to the needy and meritorious physically challenged people
+- Rendering help and assistance to the needy and meritorious physically challenged people.